hdilab/library-chatbot/data/nlu.md

 - color of poster
 - colors of posters
 - sizes of poster
+- can I print a poster that's 20 by 20
+- can I print a poster that's 14 * 14
+- How bug can I print my poster
+- What dimensions can I print a poster

 ## intent:cost_to_print_the_plotter
 - How much does it cost to print a poster?